MateuszKapusta/ApplicationForRunners/README.md

 # ApplicationForRunners

 Server and client written in C # using Xamarin.Form and Azure App Service.
 The application works on Android, iOS and UWP.
-Its main application is to help a runner in training.
+Its main application is to help runner in training.

 On Android application will start but if you dont have key, map will not appear.
 UWP application need key to work. <br />